uvarc/rc-website/content/userinfo/rivanna/software/bioconda.md

 module load bioconda
 conda list | grep bioconda
 ```
-Each environment contains a large number of packages, most of them to support the software of interest in bioinformatics; the grep command filters the Python package list to only show the Bioconda channel packages.
+The environment contains a large number of packages, most of them to support the software of interest in bioinformatics.
+The `grep` command filters the Python package list to only show the Bioconda channel packages.
 The output may look like this:

 ```
 # packages in environment at /apps/software/standard/core/bioconda/py3.10: